jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+ 5 Nov 2020

+- *Uncommon People: The Rise and Fall of the Rock Stars*, David Hepworth (2017), pages 6, 2, 8 (no link):

+  Now, like the cowboy, the cavalier, the wandering minstrel, the chorus girl, the burglar in the striped sweater, the top-hatted banker, the painter with his beret, and the writer in his smoking jacket,  the rock star must finally be consigned to the wardrobe of anachronistic stereotypes. ...
+His power has been destroyed by the disappearance  of the record industry, his magic fleeting before the twenty-four hour daylight of social media.

+  Rock stars were the product of an age when music was hard to access and was treasured accordingly.  ...
+Their products now compete on a level playing field with everything from virtual reality games to streaming movies.
+What was once hard to find is now impossible to escape.
+Music no longer belongs to a category of otherness.
+It is now just another branch of the distraction business ...

+  Rock stars were uncommon people.
+They came from the masses and got to the top without the help of education, training, family ties, money, or other conventional ladders.
+They came from ordinary lives and had no reason to expect that they would ever be special.
+At the same time they refused to accept that they would ever be anything but exceptional.
+  Most surprising of all, a lot of them had careers that lasted far longer than they had any right to expect, because long after the hits stopped coming their legends continued to endure."

+  Other excerpts from *Uncommon People* appear at 6 Oct 2018, below.

  4 Nov 2020

 - *Revolution in the Head: The Beatles' Records and the Sixties*